joe-jngigi/joe_jngigi_beta/docs/README.md

 export { handler as GET, handler as POST }
 ```

-This code snippet is responsible for initializing the NextAuth authentication library and exporting the handler for the /api/auth route.
+This code snippet is responsible for initializing the `NextAuth` authentication library and exporting the handler for the `/api/auth` route.
 This allows the application to handle authentication requests for both GET and POST methods.

 The spread operator `(...)` is used in the `api/auth/[...nextuth]` route to create a catch-all route.
-This means that any request that starts with /api/auth will be handled by the NextAuth handler, regardless of the rest of the path.
+This means that any request that starts with `/api/auth` will be handled by the NextAuth handler, regardless of the rest of the path.
 This is useful for handling authentication requests that come from different parts of the application.

-For example, if the application has a sign-in page at /auth/signin, then the api/auth/[...nextuth] route will handle the request to that page.
+For example, if the application has a sign-in page at `/auth/signin`, then the `api/auth/[...nextuth]` route will handle the request to that page.
 This means that the application does not need to create a separate route for the sign-in page.

 ### Options

 We have an import of the options, which provides an array of different providers.
-We setup an object, and in this case, we have added it in a separate file where we have an array of providers like, `Github`, `Google` and `Credetials`.
+We set up an object, and in this case, we have added it in a separate file where we have an array of providers like, `Github`, `Google` and `Credetials`.
 Credentials are where we have a custom database you are fetching the user from.

 ```TS
 import { NextAuthOptions } from "next-auth";